This version is still in development and is not considered stable yet. For the latest snapshot version, please use Spring AI 1.0.2!

 This section provides an overview for the MCP Java SDK architecture.
 For the Spring AI MCP integration, refer to the Spring AI MCP Boot Starters documentation.

-The Java MCP implementation follows a three-layer architecture:
+The Java MCP implementation follows a three-layer architecture that separates concerns for maintainability and flexibility:

 MCP Stack Architecture